l1ttled1no/l1ttled1no/README.md

 # Hi there, I'm l1ttled1no! 👋

 Welcome to my GitHub profile!
-I'm passionate about software development and love to explore new technologies.
+I'm passionate about embedded system and love to explore new technologies.
 Here you'll find a collection of my projects, experiments, and contributions to the open-source community.

 ## About Me
 - 🏫 I am currently studying at HCMUT as a Computer Engineering Student.